 There are some plastic bearings on the inside to help stabilize the burrs.
 Whilst some coffee experts really dislike the use of plastic near their coffee, even the most premium coffee grinders tend to contain plastic somewhere.
 This helps cut down on the weight, increasing portability.

 The thin aluminum helps keep the weight down but won’t offer the same protection as stainless steel.
 So the Timemore Chestnut C2 isn’t ideal for long-term travel where it’ll probably need to deal with some rough handling along the way.
-Instead, there are many other more premium coffee grinders up to that task (like the 1Zpresso JX Pro).
+Instead, there are many other more premium coffee grinders up to that task (like the 1Zpresso J Ultra).

 It’s also available in white or black if you prefer.
 But, for us, the grey textured option is comfortably the best looking.